Home | Dubai forum | Print

 Dubai jobs and employment

-Dubai is growing rapidly - the fastest growing city in the world according to many (Update: well, it was, until a bunch of bankers interfered with the global financial system resulting in Dubai coming to a grinding halt in late 2008).
-It follows then that there are a large number and variety of jobs in Dubai waiting for workers from all countries and professions.
+Dubai has started to resume its growth after the financial crisis in 2008, and with the winning of the Dubai 2020 Expo bid might once again be the fastest growing city in the world, or at least in the emirate of Dubai.
+It follows then that there is a large number of jobs in Dubai waiting for workers from all countries and professions.
 For some it is a fantastic experience with an enjoyable lifestyle, good professional development and an opportunity to save (or spend) some extra tax-free cash.
 But as they say, Caveat Emptor ...

 If you found this page because you're looking for the recruitment agency called "Jobs in Dubai" (apparently based in Canada), see the discussion about www.jobsindubai.com.
 It has a mixed reputation.